Nackloose/Perturbarium/axia/README.md

 - Provide proofs or strong theoretical foundations
 - Have universal applicability across domains
 - Challenge or extend existing understanding
-- Serve as the foundation for other work
+- Serve as the foundation for other work within the Perturbarium

 > *"An axiom is not just a statement we believe to be true — it is a principle so fundamental that questioning it would require questioning the very nature of the field itself."*

+## 🏗️ Role in the Perturbarium

+Axia serves as the stable foundation within the Perturbarium container.
+While other areas of the repository may contain volatile, experimental, or evolving ideas, Axia provides the bedrock principles that ensure the container remains coherent and meaningful.
+It is the anchor that allows perturbations to occur without losing sight of fundamental truths.

+> *"In a world of constant change, some principles must remain constant.
+Axia is where we preserve those principles."*